K-stability of birationally superrigid Fano 3-fold weighted hypersurfaces: Introduction

+Recently both theoretical and explicit studies of K-stability of Fano varieties have been developed drastically.
+We refer readers to \cite{Xu21} for up to date surveys.
+Following the suggestion from the referee, we add this section \S \ref{sec:relresults} to explain some of them that are developed during the preparation or after the completion of this article.

+One of the most striking one is the equivalence of the notions of K-stability and uniform K-stability for klt Fano varieties that is proved in \cite{LXZ22}.
+It in particular follows that the K-stability implies the existence of K\"{a}hler--Einstein metric for klt Fano varieties.
+As a consequence, we are now able to conclude in Theorem~\ref{thm:introKst} not only the K-stability of $X$ but also the existence of a KE metric on $X$.

+It should be mentioned that currently there are various methods in hand to check K-stability: the most powerful methods at present are the induction method of Abban and Zhuang \cite{AZ22} computing (local) delta invariants, or the moduli method of Liu et al.\ (see e.g.\ \cite{Liu22}, \cite{LX19}).
+These methods are developed parallel to the preparation of this article, and we do not use them.
+As it is explained in \S \ref{sec:mainresults}, the proofs of the main results of this article rely on the computation of (local) alpha invariants.

+This article aims the systematic study of singular Fano $3$-folds.
+There are on-going work by Cheltsov and collaborators on smooth Fano $3$-folds.
+In the book \cite{Calabi}, it is completely determined whether the general member of each of the 105 irreducible families of smooth Fano 3-folds admits a KE metric or not.
+Very recently there have been a lot of works aiming to drop the generality assumption in the above result and to classify K-(poly)stable smooth Fano 3-folds in each family completely (see \cite{Liu23}, \cite{CP22}, \cite{CFKO22}, \cite{CFKP23}, \cite{BL22}, \cite{Den22}, \cite{CDF22}, \cite{Mal23}).

 \begin{Ack} We would like to thank Professors C.~Xu and Z.~Zhuang for valuable comments, and especially for informing us of Theorem \ref{thm:SXZ}.
-The first author was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIP) (NRF-2020R1A2C4002510).
-The second author is partially supported by JSPS KAKENHI Grant Number JP18K03216.
-The third author was supported by the National Research Foundation of Korea (NRF2020R1A2C1A01008018) and a KIAS Individual Grant (SP037003) via the Center for Mathematical Challenges at Korea Institute for Advanced Study. \end{Ack}
+We also would like to thank the anonymous referee for his/her suggestion on adding \S \ref{sec:relresults} explaining some relevant results in K-stability that have been developed during the preparation and after the completion of this article, and Remark~\ref{rem:whatisleft} that makes it clear what is left about K-stability of quasi-smooth Fano $3$-fold weighted hypersurfaces of index $1$.
+The first author was supported by the National Research Foundation of Korea (NRF-2023R1A2C1003390 and NRF-2022M3C1C8094326).
+The second author is partially supported by JSPS KAKENHI Grant Numbers JP18K03216 and JP22H01118.
+The third author was supported by the National Research Foundation of Korea (NRF-2020R1A2C1A01008018 and NRF-2022M3C1C8094326). \end{Ack}

-\chapter{Preliminaries}
+\section{Preliminaries}

-\section{Basic definitions and properties}
+\subsection{Basic definitions and properties}

 We refer readers' to \cite{KM98} for standard notions of birational geometry which are not explained in this article.

 \begin{Def} By a {\it Fano variety}, we mean a normal projective $\mbQ$-factorial variety with at most terminal singularities whose anticanonical divisor is ample. \end{Def}